 So with that inspirational thought in mind, Sandy and I say Thank You Bill for your own introspective thoughts and feelings!
 Thoughts like this should inspire us all to not only enjoy the nature that surrounds us…but to look at your home in a brand new light!

-So looking back to about the second week in March, we started to become more focused on our need to be careful of the bite that the Coronavirus was started to take out of us all.
+So looking back to about the second week in March, we started to become more focused on our need to be careful of the bite that the Coronavirus was starting to take out of us all.

 Closer to the middle of March, shelter-in-place mandates (people should stay in their homes unless they need to leave for “essential” activities and work) were becoming the norm across the USA.
 Those essential workers included health care facilities, grocery stores and other food markets, banks, media services, hardware stores, laundromats and delivery services, among others.
 Needless to say as well, police and firefighters.
 Additionally, new social distancing requirements of staying six feet apart from each other were also enacted in most if not all states.
 This included family members who lived in different locations since there was no way to tell who may have the virus.
 The fallout of all this made it virtually impossible to visit the kids and grand-kids as we all normally would.